Arpita-deb/Departmental_store_analysis_in_R/README.md

    * Ratings and selling price have a negative correlation i.e. ratings decrease as selling price increases.

    * Ratings and cost price have a negative correlation i.e. ratings decrease as selling price increases.

+* From the correlation matrices we found out the strength of correlations between various numerical variables.
+Cost price, selling price and profit are highly correlated.
+As quantity demanded increases the cost price, selling price and profit decrease, showing negative correlation between these variables.

 From the above conclusion we can say that during the pandemic year, the companies which were focused on providing healthcare and basic necessities of life were most profitable.
 As these products were in constant demand, they needed to lower their costs.
 On the other hand, the demand for luxury products were low those days, and as a result they were costlier than any other time.